-Dr. Dmitry Dzhurinskiy is Assistant Professor at the Skoltech Center for Design, Manufacturing and Materials.
+Dr. Dmitry Dzhurinskiy is Associate Professor at the Skoltech’ Center for Materials Technologies.
 He received combined B.Sc. and M.Sc. degrees in 2000 and earned his Ph.D. in 2006 with a major in Materials Science and Engineering from the Saint-Petersburg Polytechnic University, Russia.
-In 2011, after three years of postdoctoral appointment, he joined same research group at the University of Windsor, Canada as a Research Associate.
-From 2000 – 2007 he held research engineer and managerial positions at CRISM “Prometey” of National Research Center “Kurchatov Institute” and Innovation Department of Arconic (former Alcoa Corporation).
-Before joining Skoltech, he held senior R&D engineer position servicing automotive industry needs in a greater Detroit area, USA.
+He held research engineer and managerial positions at CRISM “Prometey” of National Research Center “Kurchatov Institute” and Innovation Department of Arconic (former Alcoa Corporation).

-Dr. Dzhurinskiy’s research interests span the study of thermal spray coatings and multidisciplinary subjects of materials/metallurgy, mechanical, and computer-aided engineering.
-Dr. Dzhurinskiy is author/co-author of more than 20 scientific papers and co-invented for 7 patents in Russia and USA.
+Dr. Dzhurinskiy’s teaching interests span around surface engineering subject.
+Dr. Dzhurinskiy is author/co-author of more than 26 scientific papers and co-invented for 7 patents.

 SELECTED PEER REVIEWED PUBLICATIONS